iileoii/YOLO-with-voice-feedback-using-gTTS-in-RealTime/README.md

 ## Requirements
-- You need to install numpy,cv2,imutils,gtts and vlc
+- You need to install numpy,cv2,imutils,gtts and vlc.
 - Download the yolov3 weights from https://pjreddie.com/media/files/yolov3.weights and store in the same folder
+- Change the ` p = vlc.MediaPlayer("Enter your path/yolo-master/tts.mp3") `

 ## Steps
-- Make sure you have all the modules installed Run the real-time-audio.py file and sit back!
+- Make sure you have all the modules installed
+- Run the real-time-audio.py file and sit back!